 Five Golden Brabanter chicks for sale - Straight run only (unsexed.)
 Hatched 4/4 here on the farm.
 Vaccinated for Marek's.
 Photo is of chicks and their parents.

-Please do NOT ask how much for the parent animals
+3. Please do NOT ask how much for the parent animals.

-Please be aware the person you're talking to may not be able to meet you at your most convenient time
+5. Know that the seller may not be able to meet you at your most convenient time.

 We have lives too.
 I know, I sound like a parrot, but it's true.
 Most of us do not make a living out of sitting here and selling animals.
 We more than likely have a job outside of the house and other obligations.
 We'll be happy to work with you to find a time that is suitable for both of us but don't get agitated when we can't immediately see you when you want us to.